 A fabulous The Lost Year Educators’ Guide by the teachers of Room 228 with additional guidance from Ukrainian historian Dr. Daria Mattingly of Cambridge University.
 It gives you all the background you need to teach this book as well as writing exercises, including my own favorite in which students, like Matthew, become “Keepers of a Story.”

 For a quick video intro for educators click here.

-Nowhere Boy is a great classroom or even whole school read for grades 5th-10th.
-It’s a story that provides both windows and mirrors, gives educators tools to discuss themes from immigration to world history (including the Syrian War and World War II), geography and immigration and the Refugee Crisis.
+Nowhere Boy is also a great classroom or even whole school read for grades 5th-8th.
+It’s a story that provides both windows and mirrors, as well as an opportunity to explore history (including the Syrian War and World War II), geography and immigration and the Refugee Crisis.
 Nowhere Boy is also a powerful text to use when teaching empathy and compassion in middle and upper grades.

 Looking for resources to help teach my other books?
-All of them have free teachers’ guides that you can download here.
+All of them have free teachers’ or discussion guides that you can download to the left.

 Interested in a school or event visit?
 Contact How Now Booking.